sofielloyd/LanguageAnalytics_2022/README.md

 ## Methods
+*A short paragraph outlining how you chose to solve the problem in the assignment. *

+## Usage (reproducing results)
 The coding part of this repository will be run on Python.

-## Usage (reproducing results)

 ## Discussion of results

 ## Repo Structure
 This repository has the following directory structure:

 | **Folder** | **Description** |
 | ----------- | ----------- |